 The Atto 1 will be joined early next year by two new plug-in hybrid electric vehicles (PHEVs), the 2026 BYD Sealion 5 medium SUV and the previously announced BYD Sealion 8 seven-seat family SUV, taking the fast-growing Chinese brand’s Australian range to 10 models.

-Each of these new entrants will bolster BYD’s quest to become one of the top-selling car brands in Australia, but all eyes are on the Atto 1 and its potential to spark a significant uptake in EV sales.
-Let’s take a closer look.
+Each of these new vehicles will bolster BYD’s quest to become one of the top-selling car brands in Australia.

-More: Search and compare electric cars on sale today in Australia
+More: Research and compare electric cars on sale today in Australia

 In this article